lil-hammer6/Biodiversity-Survey-Methods/R-ruuuuules.md

+“The code is more what you'd call 'guidelines' than actual rules.” – Barbossa, Pirates of the Caribbean 🏴‍☠️

 # R homework assignment rules
 ## Here I'm going to list some (loose) rules for the R homeworks.
 Think of it more as a guide.
 ### 1. Don't let yourself get overwhelmed.
 If I can do it, you can do it.
 I promise.